-What makes REST API testing so challenging is the large number of parameter combinations that have to be covered.
+What makes REST API testing, so challenging is the large number of parameter combinations that have to be covered.
 The purpose of API parameters is to pass data values through API endpoints via data requests.
-Choosing the wrong REST API parameter combinations can trigger faulty program states that might potentially expose APIs to external attacks or cause crashes.
+Certain REST API parameter combinations can trigger faulty program states that might potentially expose APIs to external attacks or cause crashes.

-One of the best ways to ensure the security of a REST API, is to test all of its parameter combinations.
+One of the best ways to ensure the security of a REST API is to test all of its parameter combinations.
 However, with each added parameter, the amount of possible combinations increases exponentially.
-Going through these parameter combinations manually is highly time-consuming, thus exorbitantly challenging.
+Going through these parameter combinations manually is highly time-consuming and challenging.
 Therefore, testing approaches that can automatically generate test cases for these parameters are particularly helpful to secure REST APIs, especially in large projects with many dependencies.

 2. Validating REST API Parameters

 Another challenge regarding REST APIs is validating the parameters that are transmitted through API requests.
 A buggy application, or a malicious attacker, might call the API with parameters that don't fit the expected data types or value ranges.
 Without careful validation, this can trigger crashes or unexpected program behavior that might lead to security or stability issues.

 Considering how many values most data types allow, it is unthinkable to test all of them manually.
 Even with automated testing tools, the sheer number of combinations is often too big to cover.
 Only white-box testing solutions are smart enough to pick values that are known from experience to cause problems.
 This way they can automatically generate inputs that try to cover all relevant parameter combinations.

 3. Maintaining Data Formatting